 Fire Doors: Stairwell, hallway, and room doors are fire rated for protection of students and must remain closed to be effective.
 When closed, these doors can slow the progress of fire and smoke and allow more time for a safe evacuation.
 Do not block or tie open the doors, and never place articles in the doorway that would keep the door from closing completely.

 Fire Hazards: Open flames and other potentially hazardous ignition sources are prohibited including, but not limited to, candles, open flames, heated vaporizers, wax warmers, essential oil diffusers, and incense.

 Furnishings: All furniture and furnishings are provided by the CIA and may not be moved or rearranged to restrict egress without the express permission of the Residence Life staff member.
-Wardrobes in Hudson Hall must remain flush against the wall at least 18 inches from the sprinkler head.
+Wardrobes in Metz Hall must remain flush against the wall at least 18 inches from the sprinkler head.
 Any request for the use of personal furniture or mattresses must be submitted to, and approved by, Residence Life.
 Personal mattresses or mattress pads must be fire resistant with a label indicating it meets federal standard 16 CFR Part 1633 or California Technical Bulletin 129.
 Foam mattresses are prohibited.
 Egg crates or other mattress pads no more than two inches thick are permitted.
 Water beds and other pieces of water-filled furniture are not permitted due to problems of water damage and weight.
-In New York, wardrobes in Hudson Hall may not protrude into the room or be used as a room divider.
+In New York, wardrobes in Metz Hall may not protrude into the room or be used as a room divider.